CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

-{\bf (ii)} the group $\scrG_{B(k)}$ is the identity component of the subgroup $C_1(\lambda_A)_{B(k)}$ of $ \pmb{\text{GSp}}(M[{1\over p}],\lambda_A)$ that fixes each element of $\scrB[{1\over p}]$.
+{\bf (ii)} the group $\scrG_{B(k)}$ is the identity component of the subgroup $\scrD(\lambda_A)_{B(k)}$ of $ \pmb{\text{GSp}}(M[{1\over p}],\lambda_A)$ that fixes each element of $\Theta[{1\over p}]$.

 As $A$ is with complex multiplication and the $\dbQ$--algebra $\End(A)\otimes_{\dbZ} \dbQ$ is semisimple, in this context the group $\scrE$ is reductive and has the same rank as $\scrG_{B(k)}$; thus the condition 1.2.2 (i) holds.
 The existence up to operations $\grO_1$ and $\grO_2$ of a triple $(V,A_V,\scrG^\prime_V)$ such that all the conditions 1.2 (a) to (d) hold was proved (using a slightly different language) in [Zi1, Thm.
-4.4] for the cases when $\scrG_{B(k)}=C_1(\lambda_A)_{B(k)}$ (strictly speaking, loc. cit. assumes that $\scrB[{1\over p}]$ is a $\dbQ$--simple algebra; but the case when $\scrB[{1\over p}]$ is not $\dbQ$--simple gets easily reduced to the case when it is so).
-Loc. cit. also shows that (even if $p=2$) we can choose the triple $(V,A_V,\scrG^\prime_V)$ such that $\scrB$ lifts to a family of $\dbZ_{(p)}$-endomorphisms of $A_V$ and that $\lambda_A$ is the crystalline realization of a principal polarization of $A_V$.
-Some refinements of loc. cit., which are still weaker than the Langlands--Rapoport conjecture for the corresponding Shimura varieties of PEL type, were obtained in [ReZ] and [Ko2].
+4.4] for the cases when $\scrG_{B(k)}=\scrD(\lambda_A)_{B(k)}$ (strictly speaking, loc. cit. assumes that $\Theta[{1\over p}]$ is a $\dbQ$--simple algebra; but the case when $\Theta[{1\over p}]$ is not $\dbQ$--simple gets easily reduced to the case when it is so).
+For the mentioned cases, loc. cit. also shows that (even if $p=2$) we can choose the triple $(V,A_V,\scrG^\prime_V)$ such that $\Theta$ lifts to a family of $\dbZ_{(p)}$-endomorphisms of $A_V$ and that $\lambda_A$ is the crystalline realization of a principal polarization of $A_V$.
+Some refinements of loc. cit., which are still weaker than the Langlands--Rapoport conjecture for the corresponding Shimura varieties of PEL type and which also consider for $p>2$ the case when $\scrG_{B(k)}$ is the identity component of the subgroup $\scrD(\lambda_A)_{B(k)}$, were obtained in [ReZ] and [Ko2].

+{\bf 1.4.
+On results and tools.} The goal of the paper is to solve Conjecture 1.2.2 (i) and Subproblem 1.2.3 in contexts general enough (see Theorem 1.2.5, Corollary 7.3, Variant 7.5, and Subsections 8.2 to 8.4) which suffice for the following main two purposes:

+{\bf (a)} to classify (at least for $p>2$) all maximal tori of $\scrG_{B(k)}$ whose Lie algebras are generated by crystalline realizations of $\dbQ$--endomorphisms of $A$ that lift to some $A_V$, where $A_V$ is part of a triple $(V,A_V,\scrG_V^\prime)$ for which the conditions 1.2 (a) to (d) hold;

+{\bf (b)} that works in progress (like [Mi5] and [Va10]) can be plugged in to result in complete proofs of {\it refined forms} of Conjecture 1.2.2 (ii) and of the Langlands--Rapoport conjecture for Shimura varieties of Hodge type which involve simply connected derived groups (here the word refined refers to solutions that: (b.i) also accomplish (a) and (b.ii) allow us to take $V=W(k)$ in Conjecture 1.2.2 (ii)).